top of page

 Whanganui (wong·guh·noo·ee)

-En-route we stopped off at the Ohakune Tavern in the eponymous town for some seafood chowder that was surprisingly pretty damn good.
+En route we stopped off at the Ohakune Tavern in the eponymous town for some seafood chowder that was surprisingly pretty damn good.
 When I noticed the cook wearing a dastār, I knew that some Indian spices must have been involved.

-We met Darrin at the bar at the Rutland Arms Inn, and he recommend the house merlot and that we dine-in at the adjoining restaurant.
+We met Darrin at the bar at the Rutland Arms Inn, and he recommended the house merlot and that we dine in at the adjoining restaurant.
 The issue was that the place was booked solid.
 I asked my bartender/receptionist, "If we could be put on standby . . . in case someone dies."
 And 25 minutes later we were enjoying "Succulent ribs braised in a rich beef stock, served with garden salad and fries, finished with house-made barbeque sauce," some "Slow cooked lamb shoulder pressed & rolled, served grilled on Paris mash, minted peas & a red wine butter sauce," and more house merlot.
-While I'm hopeful that it didn't require a fatality, the meal was so good I could care less.
+While I'm hopeful that it didn't require a fatality, the meal was so good I couldn't care less.

-Darren's conversation was day saver, as otherwise this day would have been a real dog.
+Darren's conversation was day saver, as otherwise, this day would have been a real dog.
 He was in town to mount a Māori war canoe to the underside of the pedestrian walkway that connects the new and old sections of the nearby Sarjeant Gallery.
 He showed us a photo of it all - impressive.
 I'd show you, but we were sworn to secrecy until the museum re-opens on Nov 9.

 When asked about what to do in Whanganui, Darren mentioned we "should look at the buildings, they're quite old."
 While as fascinating as that sounded, I thought I'd also ask TripAdvisor who recommended . . .

 The Durie Hill Elevator is New Zealand's only public underground elevator.
-Accessed via a 205 meter tunnel,¹ it then takes passengers up 66 meters to the top of the eponymous hill for a cost of $2 NZD.
-Opened in 1919, it still operates using all the original equipment, which gave me a moments pause, until I realized that after exiting I could then freely take 176 steps to the top of the Durie Hill War Memorial Tower for some fine views of Wanganui.
+Accessed via a 205-meter tunnel,¹ it then takes passengers up 66 meters to the top of the eponymous hill for a cost of $2 NZD.
+Opened in 1919, it still operates using all the original equipment, which gave me a moment's pause, until I realized that after exiting I could then freely take 176 steps to the top of the Durie Hill War Memorial Tower for some fine views of Wanganui.

 It is quite simply the best appointed elevator I've ever levitated in.